If you are renting out a residential property as a landlord, you need to

 5. You need Coverage for Liability for Accidents on your Rented Property.

 You may ask yourself what is the difference between homeowners insurance and landlord insurance.
 There are a lot of significant differences between the two policies that have important coverage effects and legal ramifications.
 Similar to a homeowner’s policy, a landlord policy covers the building itself and any other structures on the property such as a pool house or detached garage.
 Generally speaking, to purchase homeowner’s insurance coverage you must live in the home.
 The name is misleading because just because you own the home doesn’t mean you should have a homeowner’s policy.
 If you are living in the home and renting out a room or part of the home you will want to discuss this situation with your agent.
 However, if you are planning to rent the entire property you really need to purchase landlord insurance.
+You can also get additional information on rent management.

 You may be asking at this point what is landlord insurance?
 Landlord insurance is coverage for a property owner who is renting out a property as a residential home.
 As the landlord, it is important for you to protect yourself from financial loss that tenants or renters may inflict on the property such as fire or other damage.
 You can also obtain insurance on the property to cover loss of income in the event that your rental property becomes uninhabitable for a given period of time.